The Essential Guide to Borough Market, London

 - Kappacasein Dairy – Molten raclette and grilled cheese that smells irresistible from halfway down Stoney Street.
 Comfort food at its finest.

 - Le Marché du Quartier – The duck confit sandwich is rich, messy, and completely worth it.
-Go hungry.
+Go hungry and don’t wear white.

-- Fish Kitchen – Award-winning fish and chips, cooked properly and ideal if you want something classic and filling.
+- Fish Kitchen –Award‑winning fish and chips, cooked properly.
+Ideal if you want something classic, filling, and reliably good.

 Best cheese & deli (buy for later)

-- Neal’s Yard Dairy – Just outside the market, but unmissable.
-British cheeses, generous tastings, and expert advice.
+- Neal’s Yard Dairy –Just outside the market, but unmissable.
+British cheeses, generous tastings, and staff who genuinely know their stuff.

 - L’Ubriaco – The famous “drunken cheese”, matured in wine and full of flavour.
-A great dinner-party talking point.
+A brilliant dinner‑party talking point and one of the more unusual buys in the market.

 Best pastries & sweet treats